Last updated: September 14, 2023

 The historical collections in the library are vast and diverse, from the diaries of Banjo Patterson to the Sydney Olympic Torch.
 You will find the best highlights from the library’s permanent collection in the Treasures Gallery.

 Take a library tour to get the full experience.
-You will learn about the art and the architecture of the building and get to see behind the scenes at the more curious collections and the library team hard at work.
+You will learn about the building’s art and architecture and get to see behind the scenes at the more curious collections and the library team hard at work.

 The Exhibition Gallery is where you will see the latest temporary exhibitions, ranging from photography, art, and historical curiosities from Australia and around the world.

-The National Arboretum is an unusual and fascinating tourist attraction.
+The National Arboretum is an unusual and fascinating Canberra attraction.

 It is unique to Canberra because it was included in the initial city plans by Walter Burley Griffin and Marie Mahoney Griffin.
-But after 7 years dealing with the local government, they gave up and many features of their original design never came to life.
+But after seven years of dealing with the local government, they gave up, and many features of their original design never came to life.

 If the National Gallery didn’t have quite enough art to satisfy you, take a short walk down the street past the High Court of Australia to find the National Portrait Gallery.